Skip to main content

 Version: Next

-An online API documentation with examples so you can start building web apps with Fiber right away!
+Welcome to Fiber's online API documentation, complete with examples to help you start building web applications right away!

-Fiber is an Express inspired web framework built on top of Fasthttp, the fastest HTTP engine for Go.
-Designed to ease things up for fast development with zero memory allocation and performance in mind.
+Fiber is an Express-inspired web framework built on top of Fasthttp, the fastest HTTP engine for Go.
+It is designed to facilitate rapid development with zero memory allocations and a strong focus on performance.

 Installation

-First of all, download and install Go.
-1.22 or higher is required.
+First, download and install Go.
+Version 1.25 or higher is required.

 go get github.com/gofiber/fiber/v3